tripti1410/my-space/src/content/posts/toggle-animation-using-gsap-stick-figure.md

 **Toggle** **On:** Play the `wakeup_tl` and `highlight_tl` timeline.
 Once the animation completes, it will call a handler that activates all the actions for light mode.

 **Toggle** **Off:** Reverse the `wakeup_tl` timeline.
 Each click should show the little highlight, so restart `highlight_tl`.
 Once the animation completes, it will call a handler that activates all the actions for dark mode.

-If you have any queries please email me of DM at twitter.
-Or if you like this demo and blog please consider sharing on twitter.